-Game of Thrones season five is happening now, and we're still as obsessed as we ever were.
+Game of Thrones season five just wrapped up, and we're still as obsessed as we ever were.
 Though we're glad to see the stars back in costume, it's fun to see them in other roles that take them far away from Westeros — especially in terms of the way they look.
 The cast's other jobs have always been pretty diverse — do you know which ones are Harry Potter alums, Downton Abbey dwellers, or superhero blockbuster stars?
 Read through to see the Game of Thrones cast as you've never seen them before.

 Source: The Weinstein Co.